Activities for High Schools

 Activities for Italian Students

-As an American institution of higher education in Rome, John Cabot University promotes interaction between an international academic community and its surroundings.
-JCU offers cultural resources and educational activities to Italian high school teachers and their students.
-These activities are offered free of charge.
+As an American institution of higher education in Rome, John Cabot University promotes interaction between the international academic community and its surroundings.
+JCU offers, free of charge, cultural resources and educational activities to Italian high school teachers and their students.

-Consult the array of activities offered for Alternanza Scuola Lavoro at JCU, Deadlines and Criteria for Participation.
+Consult the array of activities offered for Alternanza Scuola Lavoro at JCU, Deadlines and Criteria.

 How to Write a CV and How to Prepare for a Job Interview

-The course, How to Write a CV and How to Prepare for a Job Interview, created especially for Alternanza Scuola Lavoro/Work Related Study (ASL Dlg.107/15), is structured in 3 phases that can be completed in the months of April, May and June.
-This activity offers 17 hours for Alternanza Scuola Lavoro.
+The course, How to Write a CV and How to Prepare for a Job Interview, created especially for Alternanza Scuola Lavoro/Work Related Study (ASL Dlg.107/15), is currently structured in 3 phases and offers 17 hours for Alternanza Scuola Lavoro.

 What stays the same?

 The course content is the same and is structure in 3 Phases in which students are progressively more engaged in the subject.